 However, researchers have noted a certain inertia among consumers.
 More than half of them stick to their long-term suppliers and existing contracts, even though cheaper options are available, price comparison website Check24 reported.
 The price differences between these can be substantial, sometimes reaching 20-30 percent.

 Many customers unaware of their power costs

-Surprisingly, most people in Germany do not know how much they actually pay for their electricity supply.
-In a survey by the Federal Association for Information Technology (Bitkom), 92 percent of respondents said power consumption was an important factor when buying new household appliances - but almost half (49 percent) of respondents also said they did not know their annual power consumption and 37 percent had no idea how much they paid for it.
+Surprisingly, most people in Germany do not even know how much they actually spend on electricity.
+In a 2017 survey conducted by the Federal Association for Information Technology (Bitkom), 92 percent of the respondents said power consumption was an important consideration when buying new household appliances.
+At the same time, almost half (49 percent) of respondents said that they did not know their annual power consumption, and 37 percent had no idea how much they paid for it.

-Trademark German efficiency is also one way Germans cope with their energy bills.
-Like industry, German consumers have turned to savings strategies, like buying energy efficient appliances or switching to low-energy light bulbs.
-Over 20 years, German households reduced their power usage by 10 percent, while consumption in the United States increased by 20 percent.
-A German household in 2014 used less than a third of the power of an equivalent household in the US, and also less than other major industrial countries in Europe such as France, Britain and Spain.
+Apart from switching providers, efficient use is another way people can save money on their power bills.
+In Germany, industries as well as private consumers have adopted savings strategies, like buying energy-efficient appliances or switching to low-energy light bulbs.
+Over the past 20 years, German households have reduced their energy consumption by 10 percent, while the respective rate in the United States increased by 20 percent.
+In 2014, an average German household used less than a third of the power of its US equivalent, and also less than an average household in other major industrialised countries in Europe, such as France, Britain, or Spain.